uhh-lt/Taxonomy_Refinement_Embeddings/README.md

 # A Taxonomy Refinement Algorithm Based on Hyperbolic Term Embeddings

-This repository contains an implementation of a refinement pipeline to improve existing taxonomies on basis of hyperbolic and regular word embeddings.
-Basically, given an input incomplete taxonomy, the our method is able to refine it by (i) moving around the nodes which were connected in the wrong places of the taxonomy, and (ii) attach disconnedted nodes (the "abandoned children" which have no parent in the taxonomy).
-Our refinement method elevates the largest two error classes of taxonomies: nodes that are connected to the wrong parent and nodes that are completely disconnected from the taxonomy.
-We explore the capabilities of poincaré embeddings and compare them to tradtiional word embeddings based on distributional semantics, i.e. word2vec BOW and observe that poincaré embeddings significantly outperform traditional embeddings.
-This repository aims to recreate the results of our experiements as described in detail in our paper (soon to appear in ACL proceedings) and to enable further research in this area.
+We introduce the use of Poincaré embeddings to improve existing state-of-the-art approaches to domain-specific taxonomy induction from text as a signal for both relocating wrong hyponym terms within a (pre-induced) taxonomy as well as for attaching disconnected terms in a taxonomy.
+This method substantially improves previous state-of-the-art results on the SemEval-2016 Task 13 on taxonomy extraction.
+We demonstrate the superiority of Poincaré embeddings over distributional semantic representations, supporting the hypothesis that they can better capture hierarchical lexical-semantic relationships than embeddings in the Euclidean space.

 The method implemented in this repository is described in the following scientific publication:

   *Rami Aly, Shantanu Acharya, Alexander Ossa, Arne Köhn, Chris Biemann, Alexander Panchenko (2019): **[Every Child Should Have Parents: A Taxonomy Refinement Algorithm Based on Hyperbolic Term Embeddings](https://aclweb.org/anthology/papers/P/P19/P19-1474/
 )**.
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 Florence, Italy.
 Association for Computational Linguistics*

-In this publication, we introduce the use of Poincaré embeddings to improve existing state-of-the-art approaches to domain-specific taxonomy induction from text as a signal for both relocating wrong hyponym terms within a (pre-induced) taxonomy as well as for attaching disconnected terms in a taxonomy.
-This method substantially improves previous state-of-the-art results on the SemEval-2016 Task 13 on taxonomy extraction.
-We demonstrate the superiority of Poincaré embeddings over distributional semantic representations, supporting the hypothesis that they can better capture hierarchical lexical-semantic relationships than embeddings in the Euclidean space.
  The overview of the method is presented in the figure below:

 ![Workflow of the method](flow.png)